 Spring 2020.
-The papers are full of it: energy prices are in free fall due to the lockdown and the favourable weather conditions.
+The papers are full of it : energy prices have risen sharply in 2021 due to the resumption of post-containment activities.
 For thousands of households, it’s the ideal time to change their gas and/or electricity contract and save up to 374 euro (source: CREG).
 But when you’re comparing your options, you have a mental block: should you choose a fixed price or a variable price contract?
 What’s the difference between the two?
 Which is more suitable for your energy consumption profile?

 If this situation sounds familiar, you’ve come to the right place!
 We’re going to explain everything you need to know about these two types of pricing.
 You’ll then be sure you’re making the most appropriate choice for your situation when you change energy contract.

 If you choose a fixed-price gas or electricity contract, it means that the price you pay per kilowatt hour (kWh) will stay the same throughout the duration of the contract.
 So you will receive a consistent price over a given period (often one or three years).
 This is the safe option.

 By contrast, with a variable-price energy contract, the price you pay per kilowatt hour will be indexed every month or every three months based on a specific index.

 For example, for gas, the majority of suppliers use the TTF103 index (the quarterly reference index for gas in Belgium).
 So the price of gas per kilowatt hour (without the fixed elements, such as network costs) is calculated according to the formula TTF103 + X, where

 – TTF103 is the index value which varies every quarter (expressed as c€/kWh) ;

 – X represents the supplier margin (expressed as c€/kWh) .

 This type of contract tends to be closer to the market reality.
 By choosing this option, you will be able to benefit from reduced prices when the gas or electricity price falls significantly on the wholesale markets, but you will also suffer the effect of a price increase.